 Conflict resolution skills require students to listen, check their emotions, share their perspectives, and understand a situation.
 Needless to say, this can be an extremely challenging step, and will likely need more of your support before students learn to be independent.

 Since role conflicts can become sources of strain, many teens may experience a cultural dilemma with exposure outside the home and family.
 Assisting them to work through these cultural differences will strengthen their own natural boundaries.

 Teach about resolving personal conflicts in ways that convey respect for different individuals.
 A creative way is encouraging them to talk it out.
-Helping students express themselves and their intention helps them develop empathy that leads to being respectful of others, not be quick to judge, criticism, and belittling classmates and friends.
+Helping students express themselves and their intention helps them develop empathy that leads to being respectful of others, not being quick to judge, criticize, and belittling classmates and friends.